cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/load-balancer.md

 1. Open the **Application Overview** from the [Dashboard](https://app.cloud66.com/dashboard).
 2. Click *Explore Add-ins* or the green **+** in the **Add-ins** panel
 3. Click on *Install Now* under **Load Balancer**
-4. A pop-up window will appear, explaining the process for your cloud provider.
-Click *Add Load Balancer* to continue.
+4. A panel will slide out from the left with options.
+Select what you need and then click *Add Load Balancer* to continue.

 You can now watch the logs, as usual to see the progress of the process.
 Depending on which cloud provider you use, this load balancer will be set up differently: